 They also both fled to a suspected German agent in Portugal for safety one time, a Ricardo de Espirito Santo e Silva.

 Her extravagant lifestyle during a time of hardship in Britain curried her no favour.
-In August 1940, Edward and Wallis were appointed the Governor and First Lady of the Bahamas, an appointment which lasted for five years; it is speculated this was to keep the Windsors away from Europe and potential collusion with fascists as Britain fought Nazi Germany.
+In August 1940, Edward and Wallis were appointed the Governor and First Lady of the Bahamas, an appointment which lasted for five years.
+It is speculated this was to keep the Windsors away from Europe and potential collusion with the enemy.
+Their record seems to have spoken for itself.

 Whilst competently and publicly helping with the Red Cross during these years, the Duchess privately showed her disapproval for the people in letters to her aunt, stating that the locals were ‘lazy, thriving n******’.
 She also often enjoyed excessive shopping trips in the USA during this time.

-Edward’s niece, Queen Elizabeth II, visited both the Duke and Duchess whilst they were in London for the Duke to receive eye surgery in 1965, and they were invited to a family event, where a plaque commemorating Queen Mary was unveiled in 1967.
-This was a major step towards reconciliation as previously the couple were ostracised.
+Edward’s niece, Queen Elizabeth II, visited both the Duke and Duchess whilst they were in London for Edward’s eye surgery in 1965, and they were later invited to a family event: a plaque commemorating Queen Mary, unveiled in 1967.
+This was a major step towards reconciliation, after the couple were ostracised.

-The relationship between Queen Elizabeth and Prince Charles continued and both visited the Duke and Duchess until his death in 1972.
-When the Duke’s funeral took place at Windsor Castle a week after his death, Wallis was invited to stay at Buckingham Palace.
+The relationship between Queen Elizabeth and Prince Charles, and the former King continued; The Prince of Wales wrote to his great-uncle often, and even visited.
+The Queen made a trip to their French chateau during a state visit to France in 1972, just a few weeks before the Duke’s death.
+When Edward VIII’s funeral took place at Windsor Castle a week after his death, Wallis was invited to stay at Buckingham Palace.

 The Duchess became a recluse in her later years, due to worsening dementia.
 She died on 24th April 1986 and, surprisingly, her funeral was held at Windsor Castle.
 All surviving Royal Family members attended – including The Queen Mother.
 They also allowed Wallis to be buried next to her husband in St George’s Chapel, as a former Sovereign and his wife.